KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/alpha_manipulation/motion_tracker.rst

 **Kernelized Correlation Filters**

-**Pros:** Accuracy and speed are both better than MIL Pros: Accuracy and speed are both better than MIL and it reports tracking failure better than MIL.
+**Pros:** Accuracy and speed are both better than MIL and it reports tracking failure better than MIL.

 **Cons:** Does not recover from full occlusion.